• Home

 Sea lions relaxing at La Loberia

-The four of us had the whole beautiful beach to ourselves.
-The water was a little too rough to snorkel but I managed to get in near the shoreline long enough to take some underwater video of all of the sea lions and sea turtles swimming around.
+The four of us have the whole beautiful beach to ourselves.
+The water is a little too rough to snorkel.
+But I manage to get in near the shoreline long enough to take some underwater video of all of the sea lions and sea turtles swimming around.

-That evening we headed back to town for our last meal on the islands.
+That evening we head back to town for our last meal on the islands.

 Wrapping up the Galapagos Islands on a Budget

-Overall, I’d say we enjoyed our three days on San Cristobal the most.
-It was much more like what I pictured a Galapagos island to be.
-We took a chance by visiting the islands during the low (i.e. rainy) season but I think it paid off.
+Especially the three days we spent on San Cristobal.
+It’s much more like what I pictured a Galapagos island to be.
+We took a chance by visiting the islands during the summer low (i.e. rainy) season but I think it paid off.

 The Bottom Line: If you’re looking to see the Galapagos Islands on a budget, this is a great way to do it!